-The vinyl edition of the Walker Roaders’ 12” LP was released on the 7th February.
+The vinyl edition of the Walker Roaders’ 12” LP was released on the 7th February – almost a year ago now.
 There’s a limited number of these LPs in circulation, so, if anyone wants a copy, the sooner you order it, the better.
 We’ve just noticed that Target in the USA has already sold out (though, you have to ask, how many would they have ordered in the first place?).

 People writing in have been asking about signed copies.
 The only place where signed copies could be expected to be found would be at gigs (unless we keep a few back and maybe come up with a competition, and then send signed copies to the winners – we’ll study on a plan with that).